uptechteam/ios-cookbook/4-1-redux.md

 }
 ```

-You might notice that in the example above we don't actually load the messages when a `.loadMessages` action is dispatched.
+You might notice that in the example above we don't actually send the message when a `.sendMessage` action is dispatched.
 That's because reducers are pure and can't perform network requests.
 On how to perform asynchronous changes a bit later.

 ## Store